 How to Meal Prep Tip #7: Batch Cook Grains

 The next time you make rice or quinoa, make a double batch.
 Let it cool fully and store the second meal’s worth in an airtight container in the freezer for a future meal.
 (I use the 4 cup square containers from Ziploc.)
 Pull it out in the morning and let it thaw, then simply reheat to serve.
 So easy!
+This is also a great way to have an easy-to-thaw side for any last-minute meal.

 TIP: This works equally well for soup, chili, marinara sauce, beans, bread, muffins, and pizza dough.